liberland/Grants-Program-central-bank/applications/algoritmic-central-bank.md

 This is not a purely algorithmic solution but a hybrid algorithmic-asset-backed system, as earlier purely algorithmic solutions failed.

-The assets backing the stablecoin are kept locked in a **smart contract**, which is both completely trustless and decentralized.
+The assets backing the stablecoin are kept locked in a **pallet that replaces our smart contract**, which is both completely trustless and decentralized.
 No authority has access to the wallets, and the only way to release these assets is to compensate for the temporary loss of peg if it happens.
 **A reputable audit firm must audit the smart contract and must be simple - already written, must only be ported to Polkadot (and re-audited there).**